GlareDB/glaredb.github.io/index.md

 We currently support multiple databases and files in object storage.
-For example, you can join data existing in a Postgres database with a CSV in S3 using basic SQL
+For example, you can join data existing in a Postgres database with a CSV in S3 using basic SQL.

 [Learn more about data sources]

 ## Where does GlareDB fit into your stack?

 GlareDB sits between your data applications and your data sources.
-Any application or client that can communicate using the PostgreSQL protocol can connect directly to GlareDB.
+Any application or client that can communicate using the Postgres protocol can connect directly to GlareDB.

 ![Where GlareDB fits](/assets/images/where-glaredb-fits.png)

 ## Fully managed

-Whether you use our serverless (free) or dedicated (team plan) databases, GlareDB is fully managed.
+Whether you use our serverless (free) or dedicated (paid plan) databases, GlareDB is fully managed.
 With a few clicks, a GlareDB deployment will be ready and highly available for you to use.

+[Learn more about serverless and dedicated]

 [Learn more about data sources]: ./docs/data-sources/
+[Learn more about serverless and dedicated]: ./docs/deployments.html#dedicated-vs-serverless